A lesson in books with bad Amazon sales rank, and how to “see” hidden value in books no other Amazon bookseller would touch.

 Together, these three factors indicated to me the bad Amazon Sales Rank didn’t tell the whole story.
 In fact, it told the wrong story.

-I suspected pent-up demand (not no demand)
+Poor Sales Rank can mean pent-up demand (not no demand)

-Based on all the information, my theory was that there was a pent-up demand on Amazon for these titles.
 Put another way, there were people who wanted to buy these books, but couldn’t because there were none listed.
 It was a risky theory, but not that risky.
 Just sixty-dollars-risky.

 I put down the $60 and bought all ten books.

-I listed them on Amazon for $49.99 each.
+Once I was home, I listed them on Amazon for $49.99 each.

 Generally, I would list any book for which I was the only seller at $99.99, then sit back and wait for a buyer.
 In this case, I had some money tied up in them so I wanted a quicker return on my investment.
 And the bad Amazon Sales Rank’s were so bad, I felt $99.99 was just slightly too bold.

-The results (Spoiler alert: I was vindicated)
+The results (spoiler: I was vindicated)

 All ten books sold on Amazon within a month.
 One buyer bought five in one purchase, and the rest sold almost as quickly.
 That’s about $400 profit on books with a bad Amazon Sales Rank that most other sellers would tell you “will never sell.”